 "I always thought running wasn't for me and that I couldn't do it but I'd recently retired and was looking for new challenges.
 I was nervous about going along but discovered a great group of friendly women.
 There's a wide range of running experience in the club but as a complete novice, I was made to feel very welcome and with their support and encouragement I soon realised that I can run and now I love it!
 The group really has helped me be fitter, do something that I would never have thought was in me and to gain more of an 'I can' attitude in life."

 - Helen Deacon, member at 261 Club Lune Valley

 With views of the historic Lancaster Castle and a variety of running routes close by, Ryelands Park is the perfect location for 261 Club Lancaster.
-Meeting every Friday morning at 09.30am in the car park, coaches Juliet and Jude are ready to welcome you and help you on your running journey.
+Meeting every Friday morning at 09.30am in the car park, coaches Juliet, Jude, Helen and Marie are ready to welcome you and help you on your running journey.

 You can email them on email@example.com and find them on social media:

 “I've found the inclusivity and non-pressurised philosophy of 261 to be the perfect encouragement!
 The coaches’ approach, with fun warm-up games and activities alongside some running has given me, as an older runner, invaluable improvement in technique, confidence and knowledge.”

 - Chris Dowbiggin, member at 261 Club Lancaster

 Every Thursday at 09.30am and 6:30pm at the Whitelands Farm Sports Ground you’ll find coaches Lisa, Janette, Carolyn, Becca and Jackie leading the 261 Club Bicester meetruns.
 You can meet them at the car park before the run and you might find them in the café afterwards too!